The Legend of Zelda: Skyward Sword

 the least reliable methods ofinformation retention and transmission.

-It is unknown why this change was made.
+It is unknown why this change was made, although it may have been to remove a run-on sentence.

 |You got the Goddess' Harp!